Oatmeal Banana Bread

 No mixer required for this easy recipe!
 Once you have your ingredients gathered, it comes together in a flash.

-Oatmeal Banana Bread Recipe Tips and Variations
+Oatmeal Banana Bread Recipe Tips

 - Don’t Skip Toasting the Oats.
 The toasty flavor is nothing short of magnificent.
 I may never bake an oatmeal bread any other way again!